aanglin07/york-u-project-backend/README.md

 *	Manage affiliate links

 ## How to start the project
-Use the command "npm start" to run the project
+Use the command "npm start" to run the project in visual studio code application